Over the past 4 years AVA has discovered that well

 AVA recruits and orientates bright and motivated young people as volunteers to tutor and mentor learners in school-based extramural programming, while simultaneously giving them the opportunity to build their personal profile through developmental activities.

 YearBeyond is a partnership between the Western Cape departments of the Premier, Education, and Cultural Affairs and Sports.
 AVA piloted YearBeyond in 2014 with 20 volunteers in four schools on the Cape Flats and in 2015 we scaled up to 16 schools.
 In 2016 the programme expanded again, running in 22 schools.
+The programme has consolidated in 2017 and is running in 20 schools with 105 volunteers.

 This unique initiave is a collaboration between a variety of educational NGOs and other NGO implementing agents.
 Key partners include Ikamva Youth, FundZa, Olico, Shine, Greenshoots, Number Sense, Beautiful Gate, SALT, RogZ.